Skip to main content

 replayability6 negative mentions

-• Puzzles are engaging and well-integrated into the story, providing a satisfying challenge without being overly difficult.
+• The puzzles are engaging and provide a satisfying challenge without being overly difficult.

-• The game is relatively short, typically taking around 3-4 hours to complete, which may not justify the full price for some players.
+• The game is quite short, taking only about 3-4 hours to complete.

 • story